foodcoops/foodsoft-shop/README.md

 Based on [React](http://facebook.github.io/react/) and [redux-saga](http://redux-saga.js.org/),
 it may replace the existing [rails](http://www.rubyonrails.org/)-based webshop component at some point.

-It functions together with Foodsoft's future API from [this branch](https://github.com/wvengen/foodsoft/tree/feature/rest-for-shop), which is waiting for this webshop to be completed.
+It functions together with Foodsoft API (v1), which is part of Foodsoft v4.7.2 or later (as of yet unreleased).

 The hope is that this brings [foodcoop-adam/foodsoft#163](https://github.com/foodcoop-adam/foodsoft/issues/163)'s _Revamped member ordering pages_ to the main Foodsoft repository in a clean way.